RL-JIT/Data_Training/10 R Studio Data Analysis/hotel_booking_instructions.md

 <details>
 <summary><b>  Questions for Learners 2</b></summary>

-- How many missing values are there in the `children` column before and after filling them?  <br>
+   - How many missing values are there in the `children` column before and after filling them?
-- Why might you choose to fill missing values with the median instead of the mean?  <br>
+   - Why might you choose to fill missing values with the median instead of the mean?
-- What data type is the `hotel` column after conversion?  <br>
+   - What data type is the `hotel` column after conversion?
-- What data type is the `arrival_date_year` column after conversion?  <br>
+   - What data type is the `arrival_date_year` column after conversion?
-- How many duplicate rows were found and removed?  <br>
+   - How many duplicate rows were found and removed?
-- What criteria did you use to remove outliers in the `adr` column?  <br>
+   - What criteria did you use to remove outliers in the `adr` column?

 </details>

 <details>
 <summary><b> 5.
 Saving the Cleaned Data </b></summary>

    1. **Save the Cleaned Data for Future Use:** <br>
    ```r
    write.csv(hotel_data, "Cleaned_Hotel_Bookings.csv", row.names = FALSE)
    ```